-All fishing gear and scientific equipment will be loaded onto the vessel on 20 June in Aberdeen.
-The vessel will depart from Scrabster on 25 June and, after required vessel drills, make passage to Scapa Flow, Orkney Islands, where calibration of all echosounders will take place (approximately 8-12 hours at anchor).
-Crew training and trial deployments of fishing gear will take place en route as required by the fishing master.
+All fishing gear and scientific equipment will be loaded onto the vessel on 26 June in Aberdeen.
+The vessel will depart from Aberdeen on 29 June and, after required vessel drills, make passage to Scapa Flow, Orkney Islands, where calibration of all echosounders will take place (approximately 8-12 hours at anchor).
+Crew training and trial deployments of fishing gear will take place on the way as required by the fishing master.

-On 26 June the vessel will return to Scrabster to allow E. Armstrong to leave the vessel.
-From here the vessel will make passage to the start of the first transect and follow a pattern of parallel transects running east/west, at normal steaming speed (10.5 knots), progressing northwards, between the 200m contour to the west and 04°W.
+After calibration the vessel will make passage to the start of the first transect to the east and follow a pattern of parallel transects running east/west, at normal steaming speed (10.5 knots), progressing northwards.
 The whole survey area is bounded by 58°30'-62°N and 04°W - 02°E to the 200 m contour.
-Coverage of Moray Firth will also be required this year.
-Transect spacing is 15 nm depending on herring densities encountered in previous years.
-The proposed Scotia survey design is shown in Figure 1.
+Transect spacing is 15 nm.
 This may be adapted during the survey to maximize area coverage given the time available.
+The proposed survey design is shown in Figure 1.
+Scotia and a chartered vessel will cover the allocated transects east of 4°W between them and will need to stay in close contact to facilitate close temporal and spatial proximity.

-A 24 hour mid survey break will take place on approximately 4 July in Lerwick (TBC) to allow for the transfer of staff and to comply with the WTD policy.
-A scientific crew change will take place with E Barretto and M Campbell joining the vessel and R. G. Mules and M. Fourrier leaving.
-A calibration will be conducted around the mid survey break in a suitable location or in Orkney at the end of the survey if time permits.
+A 24 hour mid survey break will take place on 10 July in Kirkwall (TBC) to allow for the transfer of staff and to comply with the WTD policy.
+A scientific crew change will take place with E Armstrong, D Copland, M Campbell and M Dziedzicka joining the vessel and S Lusseau, R Kynoch, and S Sweeting leaving.
+A calibration will be conducted around the mid survey break in a suitable location or Orkney at the end of the survey if time permits.

 Acoustic data will be collected at four frequencies (18, 38, 120 and 200 kHz) between 03:00 and 23:00 hours.
-Fish shoals seen on the echosounder will be identified using a pelagic trawl (PT160).
-Survey trawling operations will be carried out between two and four times per day at any time between 03:00 and 23:00 using the standard PT160 trawl.
+Fish shoals seen on the echosounder will be identified using either a pelagic trawl

+(PT160) or the new demersal trawl (BT237).
+Survey trawling operations will be carried out between two and four times per day at any time between 03:00 and 23:00 hours.
 Samples of all species caught will be measured for length to partition the echo integral amongst species and size classes for target strength functions.
-Fish will also be weighed to establish a length-weight relationship.
+Individual herring, sprat and mackerel will also be weighed to establish a length-weight relationship.
 Otoliths will be collected from a sub-sample of the herring according to the following length stratified scheme to determine age; two per 0.5 cm class below 22 cm, five per 0.5 cm class from 22.5-27.5 cm and ten per 0.5 cm class for 28.0 cm and above.
 For each herring in the subsample the state of maturity, gonad weight, liver weight, whole and gutted weight, presence of food in the stomach as well as the presence of Icthyophonus infection will be recorded.
 The maturity scale used throughout the survey will be the Scottish 8 stage scale.
-Where sprat is encountered 5 per 0.5cm length class will be sampled for age, weight, sex and maturity.
+Where sprat is encountered five per 0.5cm length class will be sampled for age, weight, sex and maturity.